-This course includes topics in finance, probability, and statistics, and mathematical modeling with emphasis on critical thinking and problem solving.
-Quantatative reasoning is designed for students that do not plan to take mathematics courses beyond College Algebra.
+This course includes topics in finance, probability, and statistics, and mathematical modeling and quantities and measurement with emphasis on critical thinking and problem solving.
+This course is designed for general education core and for degrees not requiring college algebra.
 The goal of this course is to provide students with mathematical knowledge and skills to be productive workers, discerning consumers, and informed citizens.
 Students will solve problems using mathematical reasoning involving logic, proportions, algebra, and relations.

-MATH 2103 Survey of Calculus Sem: F/S
+MATH 2103 Survey of Calculus

+Sem: F/S 3 Lec.
+Hrs./week